GregoryBWilson/surfs_up/README.md

 ## 1 Overview

 The analysis was conducted in support of a Surf and Shakes shop idea that I had while vacationing in Hawaii, because I required investors to finance the operations.
-I reached out the a famous surfer, W. Avy, who likes my business plan but needs more detail.
+I reached out to a famous surfer, W. Avy, who liked my business plan but needs more detail.
 I conducted some preliminary analysis, but he wants more information about temperature trends before investing in the surf shop idea.
 He is specifically interested in temperature data for the months of June and December in Oahu.
 He will be using this information to determine if a surf and ice cream shop business could be sustainable year-round.

 ## 2 Results

 The following sections discuss the analysis of weather data for the island of Oahu.
 The derivation of statistical data for the months of June and December are presented in sections 2.1 and 2.2 respectively.
-In addition to the requested statistical analysis of the monthly data I have also added queries to extract average daily information for both temperature and precipitation.
+In addition to the requested statistical analysis of the monthly data, I have also added queries to extract average daily information for both temperature and precipitation.
 This analysis can be found at the end of each of these two sections.
-In section 2.3, I discuss in further detail the outliers that exist and how there affect the data and how they can appropriately be explained to investors.
+In section 2.3, I discuss in further detail the outliers that exist and how they affect the data and how they can appropriately be explained to investors.

 ### 2.1 Analysis of June Weather

-Analysis of the weather involved establishing a connection with a SQLite database that contains temperature and precipitations readings from 2010 to 2017.
-The database query was written to retrieve temperatures for the month of June from "Measurement" table.
+Analysis of the weather involved establishing a connection with a SQLite database that contains temperature and precipitation readings from 2010 to 2017.
+The database query was written to retrieve temperatures for the month of June from the "Measurement" table.
 It should be noted that we wanted to get June data for all years so that we would have a good representation of  June's typical weather.
 The query is shown in the code fence  below.

 ```python
 sel = [Measurement.tobs]